Interfaces and Tools

 • TAM the tangent linear and adjoint model (in release 3.4 only).

-Inputs-Outputs server (XIOS) and Coupler (OASIS)
+Inputs-Outputs server and Coupler

-NEMO framework includes build-in interfaces for
+The NEMO framework includes build-in interfaces for:

-• inputs and outputs using XIOS software
+• input and output (I/O) using the XIOS software.

 Inputs and outputs : XIOS